smriti192002/Rossmann-Sales-Prediction-/README.md

 From the visual analysis of various performance metrics of different models, we can see although gradient boost and xtreme gradient boost are giving us a great performance but at the cost of execution time.

-So if there is no kind of incremental modelling and we can just train the model once and store it then we can go with Xtreme gradient boost
+So if there is no kind of incremental modelling and we can just train the model once and store it then we can go with Xtreme gradient boost.